jasonmacduffie/isles-of-maga/races.md

 #### Tarakins

-The Tarakins were at one point entirely enslaved as a race by the Draculs, but were able to forcibly overthrow their masters and form their own homeland in Honstrad.
+The Tarakins were at one point entirely enslaved as a race by the Draculs, but were able to forcibly overthrow their masters and form their own homeland of Taraheim in Honstrad.
 From the Dracul, the Tarakins learned a great deal about magic.
 Among the Humans, the Tarakins are well-known as spellcasters.
 The Tarakins were unfortunately attacked by the Draculs multiple times later, forcing them to live as nomads roaming across Honstrad.
 Other races, including Human subraces, are often mistrusting of Tarakins because of their history as outsiders.

 Common male names: Abdul, Ahmad, Badawi, Ezzat, Halim, Hoda, Hussain, Ibn, Mohamed, Omar, Tawfiq, Tayeb, Yusuf, Zakaria